 Don’t know how to zest an orange for a dish you’re cooking up?
 Worry not!
 We have four easy hacks to help you master this simple yet incredibly useful kitchen skill.
 Before you know it, you’ll already be swimming in strips of citrusy orange zest.
 Use it to elevate all kinds of sweet baked goodies, and even savory dishes like the famed orange chicken.
 Continue reading to learn more about it!

 What Is Orange Zest?

-The zest is packed with a distinctly vibrant citrus flavor and fragrance from the orange oil that it releases.
-It’s used to add zing and notes of brightness to a variety of dishes.
+Orange zest is packed with a distinctly vibrant citrus flavor and fragrance from the orange oil that it releases.
+A sprinkle of this ingredient can elevate a variety of dishes with a delightful zing and notes of brightness.

 How much zest in one orange can you get?
 On average, you can get around one and a half to three tablespoons of zest and a third of a cup of orange juice from one medium-sized orange.

 Zester: For Long and Sturdy Orange Zest Strips

 There are several ways to extract zest from an orange.
 The standard way is to use a zester tool, aptly named after its function.
 This kitchen tool has five small, sharp holes used to scrape long strands of zest from a citrus fruit.
 Here are the steps you can follow to ensure that you correctly and efficiently zest your oranges:

 - Clean the oranges – Before everything, thoroughly wash your oranges to remove dirt, debris, and chemicals possibly present on the fruit’s skin.
 To do this, simply rinse the fruits under running water, and gently scrub them to remove any unwanted particles.
 Afterward, pat the oranges dry with a clean kitchen towel.

 - Position the zester – Hold the fruit with one hand so that one pole of the orange points to the ground.
 Next, position your citrus zester tool on the topmost part of the fruit.